SECTION .0200 – MINIMUM LICENSURE STANDARDS

 (5) "Executive director" means the person who is in charge of the agency and who is responsible for developing and supervising the program of residential child-care and services.

-(6) "Foster child" means an individual less than 18 years of age who has not been emancipated under North Carolina law, or one who is 18 to 21 years of age and continues to reside in a residential child-care facility, who is dependent, neglected, abused, abandoned, destitute, orphaned, undisciplined, delinquent, or otherwise in need of care away from home and not held in detention.
+(6) "Foster child" means an individual less than 18 years of age who has not been emancipated under North Carolina law, and who is dependent, neglected, abused, abandoned, destitute, orphaned, undisciplined, delinquent, or otherwise in need of care away from home and not held in detention, or one who is 18 and not yet 21 years of age and continues to reside in a residential child-care facility and meets the requirements in G.S.
+108A-48.

 (7) "Full license" means a license issued for two years when all licensing requirements are met.

-(9) "License" means permission granted in writing to a corporation, agency or county government by the licensing authority to engage in the provision of full-time residential child-care or child-placing activities based upon an initial determination, and biennially thereafter, that such corporation, agency, or a county government has met and complied with standards set forth in this Subchapter.
+(8) "License" means written permission granted to a corporation, agency, or county government by the licensing authority to engage in the provision of full-time residential child-care or child-placing activities based upon an initial determination, and biennially thereafter, that the corporation, agency, or a county government has complied with standards set forth in this Subchapter.

-(11) "Licensed medical provider" means a physician, physician's assistant or certified nurse practitioner.
+(10) "Licensed medical provider" means a physician, physician's assistant, or certified nurse practitioner.

-(12) "Out-of-home family services agreement" means a document developed with the child's custodian that identifies a child's permanency plan (return to parents, placement with relatives, guardianship, and adoption).
-The out-of-home family services agreement describes a child's needs, goals and objectives in a residential child-care facility and the tasks and assignments of the staff of the residential child-care facility to meet a child's and family's needs, goals and objectives.
-The out-of-home family services agreement specify what must change in order for the parents to meet the needs of the child.
+(11) "Out-of-home family services agreement" means a document developed with the child's custodian that identifies a child's permanency plan (return to parents, placement with relatives, guardianship, or adoption).
+The out-of-home family services agreement describes a child's needs, goals, and objectives in a residential child-care facility and the tasks and assignments of the staff of the residential child-care facility to meet a child's and family's needs, goals, and objectives.
+The out-of-home family services agreement shall specify what must change in order for the parents to meet the needs of the child.
 Basic goal planning steps include:

 (a) involving the family in the process;